qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 To create a buffer, just activate the |checkbox| :guilabel:`Draw text buffer` checkbox in the :guilabel:`Buffer` menu.
 The buffer color is variable.
 Here, you can also use blend modes.
-If the |checkbox| :guilabel:`color buffer`s fill` checkbox is activated, it will interact with partially transparent text and give mixed color transparency results.
-Turning off the buffer fill fixes that issue (except where the interior aspect of the buffer`s stroke intersects with the text`s fill) and also allows you to make outlined text.
+If the |checkbox| :guilabel:`color buffer's fill` checkbox is activated, it will interact with partially transparent text and give mixed color transparency results.
+Turning off the buffer fill fixes that issue (except where the interior aspect of the buffer's stroke intersects with the text's fill) and also allows you to make outlined text.

 Background menu